|

 I’m not sure that means they’ll do any of that in their own homes, but one can hope.
 At least they know how.

-For me, this includes things such as a rudimentary knowledge of the plumbing and electrical workings of a home – like how to turn off the main water line or check the breaker box.
-It also includes simple household repairs.
+To me, basic home maintenance includes things such as a rudimentary knowledge of the plumbing and electrical workings of a home – like how to turn off the main water line or check the breaker box – and simple household repairs.
+You could also include basic auto maintenance here.
+These home ec skills are vital for boys and girls to learn.

 One of the smartest things my in-laws ever did was help my husband get a job with an appliance repairman when he was an older teen.
 He can fix most of the major appliances in our home, along with small appliances and TVs.
 He’s pretty handy with electronic devices like laptops, too.

-I can’t tell you how much money that’s saved us over the years.
-These are skills Brian has tried to share with our kids.
+I can’t tell you how much money that’s saved us over the years, and he’s tried to share these skills with our kids.

 This skill may seem outdated, particularly in today’s world of email and texting, but it’s still worth teaching.
 I may or may not have had experience with kids calling my house and answering my hello with a hello of their own.
 The conversation goes something like this: